dotbitHQ/dotbit.js/README.md

 ## Plugins
 .bit has partnerships with the greatest teams & projects in the ecosystems.

-`dotbit.js` provided a simple yet powerful plugin system, with which we can add more powerful features to this library.
+`Dotbit.js` offers a simple and powerful plugin system that allows us to add advanced features to this library.

 #### Usage
 Basically, you can install and use a plugin like the codes below.